bpesquet/mlcourse/notes/about_ai/README.md

 ---
 marp: true
-math: true  # Use default Marp engin for math rendering---
+math: true  # Use default Marp engin for math rendering
 ---

 <!-- Apply header and footer to first slide only -->